cryptic91/Support-Master/Templates.md

 However, if you still want to cancel the subscription, please follow these steps:
 [https://productpersonalizer.com/docs/canceling-product-personalizer-subscription/](https://productpersonalizer.com/docs/canceling-product-personalizer-subscription/)

-Hello ,
+Hi there,

-Thanks for your query.
-We are sorry to hear you are leaving the app.
+We are sorry to hear that you are leaving the app.

-You can follow this doc to cancel the subscription: [https://productpersonalizer.com/docs/canceling-product-personalizer-subscription/](https://productpersonalizer.com/docs/canceling-product-personalizer-subscription/).
+To cancel the subscription, you can follow this doc: [https://productpersonalizer.com/docs/canceling-product-personalizer-subscription/](https://productpersonalizer.com/docs/canceling-product-personalizer-subscription/).

-Let us know if there is anything that we can do so you can use the app smoothly.
+If you need any assistance now or in the future, please do not hesitate to reach out; we are always here to help.

-Thank you for trying our app.
+Wishing you all the best, and we hope to work with you again someday.

 </details>